komalsrathi/leukapp/docs/source/leukapp/leukid.rst

     position ``8`` of the leuk id is based on the :doc:`/leukapp/technology_codes` dictionary.

-The next sections will describe each particular **model**, describing it's **leukid** section and the database fields recorded.
+The next sections will describe each particular **model**, it's respective **leukid** section and the database fields recorded.

 Individual